Green-colored tree frogs are cute at first, but they can quickly start making a mess if they hang around for too long around your property.

 You’ll need to talk to a wildlife rehabber or animal control to deal with the issue.

-Step 2: Get Protected
+Step 2: Get Protected from Pooping Frogs

-Though they are small, treefrogs can still cause issues with bacteria if they touch your skin.
+Though they are small, tree frogs can still cause issues with bacteria if they touch your skin.

 When working in areas where the cane toad is around, you’ll need to be even more careful not to run into them.